abhiSyncd/Java-8-Features-Step-By-Step/src/a_List/f_GroupByListUsingCollect.md

              new Employee("Gaurav"  , "Bokaro"   , "HR"      , 5000)
            );

-# Problem 1 : Group all Employees by Department
+# Problem 1 : Group Employees by Department & Get all Employees

     Map<String,List<Employee>> groupEmployeeByDepartment = new HashMap<>();